-- to scope the investigation;
+- scope the investigation;

-- to understand the facts and issues;
+- understand the facts and issues;

-- to understand accountability and defences; and
+- understand accountability and defences; and

-Interviews in this context can present particular difficulties because of the myriad of employment, criminal, civil and regulatory issues that can arise, and the fact that the interests of the company and the witness are often not aligned.
+Interviews in this context can present particular difficulties because of the myriad of employment, criminal, civil and regulatory issues that can arise, and the fact that the interests of the company and the witness are not always aligned.
 These interviews are typically conducted confidentially and can be premised on a need to maintain legal privilege and the duty of confidence owed between an employer and employee.
 This can often be at odds with the expectations of some authorities for the company to provide details of the witnesses’ accounts.

 There is often a tension between a company’s right to conduct its own enquiries into allegations of wrongdoing, including interviewing its employees, and the suggestion by the authorities that its enquiries could (depending on how they are conducted) be detrimental to a criminal or regulatory investigation.
 The position surrounding legal privilege in the context of witness interviews has become more complex in recent years following a number of court judgments.